Project

 1. Agile

-The Agile software methodology is a sort of Incremental model in which the software is developed, tested and implemented in incremental and rapid cycles.
+The Agile software development methodology is a sort of Incremental model in which the software is developed, tested and implemented in incremental and rapid cycles.
 The results are in terms of incremental releases with each release depending upon the previous release’s operations and success ratio.
 This works out very well in cases of time critical solutions and does its maximum to ensure most of the errors and loopholes are covered up before the project actually goes live.

 Agile development methods are more efficient when the final goal of the project is not defined, and the customer wants the development team to react to the changed requirements rapidly and effectively.